TALHAA23/intelligent-react-components/docs/fineTunningInputElement.md

 5. **Database Configuration:** If the database field is present in `supportingProps`, use the name and `envGuide` fields to configure the database connection.
 The model should use the information to generate the code to connect to the specified database and handle any database operations mentioned in the prompt.
 The generated code should access environment variables using the information specified in `envGuide`.

 6. **Code Generation:** Generate the JavaScript event listener function.
 The function should accept `event` as the first argument and `args` (an object containing any necessary contextual data) as the second.
-The model should consider the `type` of the input element (e.g., `text`, `password`, `email`) when generating the event listener logic.
-For example, different types may require different validation or formatting behavior in the event listener.
 Ensure the code is well-documented and adheres to best practices.
+If `onInit` is defined as a string, generate the `onInitialRender` function that accepts `target` (the input element) as first argument and `args` (same as the event listener).
+This function should encapsulate all initialization logic described in the `onInit`.

 7. **Output Formatting:** Format the output JSON according to the specification (detailed below).
-Include the generated code and any necessary `globals`, `helperFunctions`, or `imports`.
+Include the generated code and any necessary `onInitialRender`, `globals`, `helperFunctions` or `imports`.

 ## Using the `globals` Field